-17. A purple coloured non-metal forms a brown solution in alcohol which is applied on wounds as an antiseptic.
+17. A purple coloured non-metal form a brown solution in alcohol which is applied on wounds as an antiseptic.
 Name the nonmetal.

 18. Zinc sulphate forms a colourless solution in water.
 Will you observe any colour on adding copper turning in it?

-There will no change as displacement reaction will not take place.
+There will be no change as displacement reaction will not take place.